Nanahawau/Squadio-Task/README.md

-# User Account Statement Management
+# User Account Statement Manager

-The Compliance Queue Manager is a service which integrates with IMTOs to send transactions that have failed AML validation to compliance on Rapid Transfer
+An application that manages users and their accounts.

 ## Getting Started